lmch007/Gromacs_on_windows/README.md

 cmake --build . --target INSTALL --config Release

+or right click INSTALL and click generate.

+All done.
+Enjoy it.

 #######################################

-Several source code are modified to pass the check of MSVC compiler.
+WARNING: Several source code are modified to pass the check of MSVC compiler.

 Including C++17 to CUDA17, error link 2038, some brackets, some header files, blablala ...

-For test ONLY.
+Please used with caution.

 And welcome to report benchmark tests or bugs.